daviderigamonti/Interpreting-LLMs/Resources/Slot 2/Papers/Notes/eliciting_latent_predictions_from_transformers_with_the_tuned_lens.md

 #### Measuring Example Difficulty

-- Some early exiting strategies are based on the observation that "*easy*" examples require *less computatio*n to classify than "*difficult*" examples.
+- Some early exiting strategies are based on the observation that "*easy*" examples require *less computation* to classify than "*difficult*" examples.
 We propose to use the tuned lens to *estimate example difficulty in pretrained transformers*, without the need to fine-tune the model for early exiting.
 - We evaluate the model's *zero-shot performance* on twelve multiple-choice tasks.
 For each checkpoint, we store the *top 1 prediction* on every individual example, allowing us to compute the iteration learned.